IvanKrastevv/ivankrastevv-SSL-TLS-certificate-checker/README.md

 Important - if you do any changes to the Dockerfile, configmap, cronjob file, deployment file and you are running on a local minikube.

-- if Dockerfile is changed - it needs to be rebuild, load it manually if needed and make sure the cronjob cronjob and job use the new file.
+If Dockerfile is changed - it needs to be rebuild, load it manually if needed and make sure the cronjob cronjob and job use the new file.
--- docker build -t ssl-checker:latest -f Infrastructure/checker.Dockerfile . - then test the job again - you can run <docker images> to check the new image is created based on the age
+- docker build -t ssl-checker:latest -f Infrastructure/checker.Dockerfile . - then test the job again - you can run <docker images> to check the new image is created based on the age
-- if configmap is edited when doing this in minukube you need to apply the file.
+If configmap is edited when doing this in minukube you need to apply the file.
--- kubectl apply -f Infrastructure/k8s/configmap-sites.yaml - then the cronjob will use the new configmap.
+- kubectl apply -f Infrastructure/k8s/configmap-sites.yaml - then the cronjob will use the new configmap.
-- if you change the deploy or the cronjob file the same should be done.
+If you change the deploy or the cronjob file the same should be done.
--- kubectl apply -f Infrastructure/k8s/cronjob-ssl-check.yaml
+- kubectl apply -f Infrastructure/k8s/cronjob-ssl-check.yaml